Yubee116/SocialCommunityDemo/README.md

 View deployed app at https://secret-meadow-13172.herokuapp.com

+# Pending
+Non-exhaustive opportunies for improvement
+- Turb Stream Implementations: Post and comment/reply creation and update

 # README

 This is a normal rails 7 app created with `rails new` with postgresql as the database and tailwind configured.